RCBC CAP Program

 RCBC will submit a final transcript, upon request, to any higher education institution.

 Please note these two resources:

-- RCBC is offering a reduced rate of $100 per 3- to 4- credit course for students who qualify for the Federal free/reduced lunch
+- RCBC is offering a reduced rate of $100 per 3- to 4- credit course for students who qualify for the Federal free/reduced lunch program.

 - CAP/AP Scholarships are available to eligible students.
 There is a limited amount of funding available.
 Scholarships made possible by the Lenape Regional Education Foundation.

 - be taking at least 1 CAP course at RCBC or Rowan University, or be enrolled in a AP course

 The application for CAP Scholarship must be completed by October 19th.

 Rowan College at Burlington County (RCBC) is using an online registration process called DualEnroll.
 Follow the two step by step documents in order to register for RCBC CAP Credit.
 Students will need to create an account before choosing from the list of LRHSD courses offered as RCBC CAP. rcbc.app.dualenroll.com

 Step 1: Students create an account and choose course/s for which they are interested in purchasing CAP credit by October 21st.

 Step 2: Guidance Counselor electronically approves eligible student for CAP credit.